gvwilson/sensibleadventures/cloudherd/new.md

 voice from around the next corner brought her back to the world.
 "Of course, respected, as soon as he's back, but I---"

 "And when will that be?"
-Colonel Bonzon interrupted sharply.
-"Her Highness wants to review *all* her troops, *today*, whether it's convenient for them or not."
+Colonel Bonzon interrupted sharply.  "the most respected wants to review *all* her troops, *today*, whether it's convenient for them or not."

 Noxy glanced over her shoulder.
 The nearest soldiers were three